jas-st/softproj/README.md

 For the biological study:
 ```
-bash analysis_biological.sh -a test_input/example-alignment.phy -t test_input/example-treefile-bio.nwk -s true
+bash analysis_biological.sh -a example_alignment.nex -t example_treefile_bio.nwk -s true
 ```
-If everything worked there should be a new folder called `results_example-alignment`, containing all of the outputs.
+If everything worked there should be a new folder called `results_example_alignment`, containing all of the outputs.

 ## References